Festivals in Nepal

 Maha Shivaratri : (February)

-Shivaratri, this is the most famous and celebrated festival of Nepal which attracts large crowds from far-flung places both in India and Nepal.
+Shivaratri is the most famous and celebrated festival of Nepal which attracts large crowds from far-flung places both in India and Nepal.
 The festival, as its name suggests, is consecrated in honour of Lord Shiva.
 It is observed by bathing and the holding of a religious fast.
-All Shiva shrines become the places of visit for dracaena, but the greatest attraction of all is held by the temple of Pashupatinath in Katmandu.
-One gets to see hundreds of thousand of devout Hindus coming to visit the temple of Pashupati on this day.
+All Shiva shrines are visited, but the greatest attraction of all is held by the temple of Pashupatinath in Kathmandu.
+One gets to see hundreds of thousands of devout Hindus coming to visit the temple of Pashupati on this day.
 Religious Hindus worship Lord Shiva by offering flowers, garlands, 'bel patra', fruits, coins and so on and also by chanting prayers and hymns.
 Among them are a large number of Sadhus and ascetics.
 Many people like to keep awake for the whole night, keeping a vigil over an oil lamp burnt to please Shiva.
 Children are seen keeping awake similarly over a bonfire in many localities.
 In the afternoon an official function is held to celebrate this festival at Tundikhel.
 The Nepalese Army organises a show in which volleys of gunfire are sounded.
-Besides that, this day is also celebrated by Nepalese Army as its inauguration day and also concidered as a part of Army of Lord Shiva.
+Besides that, this day is also celebrated by the Nepalese Army as its inauguration day and also considered as a part of the army of Lord Shiva.

 Phagu Poornima or Holi : (March-April)